Cache Size

 Out of Memory Problem

-This usually happens when Maximum Size for the cache is not specified correctly.
-Often, processing overhead is not kept into consideration while specifying the Maximum Size.
+This usually happens when the Maximum Size for the cache is not specified correctly.
+Often, the processing overhead is not considered while specifying the Maximum Size.

 Workaround